evannetwork/evannetwork.github.io/tutorial/contacts.md

 ## Adding new Contacts
-Adding new contacts initiates a key exchange process with the person you want to add, which will, if completed, allow you to exchange blockchain mails (or "bmails") with this person.
+Adding new contacts initiates a key exchange process with the person you want to add, which will, if completed, allow you to exchange blockchain mails or "bmails" (see [Mailbox](/tutorial/mailbox)) with this person.

 [![contact add type select](/public/tutorial/contacts_add_type_select.png)](/public/tutorial/contacts_add_type_select.png)